What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Discussion

 \subsubsection{Set a Design Focus on Evolving Simulation Capabilities and Policy Requirements Together}

-User-centered design typically assumes relatively stable user needs that technology should accommodate \cite{abras2004user, gulliksen2003key, vredenburg2002survey}.
-However, we found that simulation capabilities and policymaker requirements were inter-dependent and developed simultaneously, with neither existing in completing form at the outset (Sec~\ref{subsec:coevolution}).
-In our case, simulations began as simple demonstrations of evacuation patterns, but over time policymakers used them to experiment with coordinator layout and differentiated protocols.
-At the same time, several suggestions based on our simulations were not pursued---even after trust in the system was established---because of institutional constraints.
-One example was for local law enforcement to assume authority during bomb threats.
-This contrast shows that simulation and policy implementation development can only move forward together when technical possibilities and institutional boundaries are both taken into account.
-For complex AI systems in institutional contexts, precise design goals and useful solutions cannot be fully defined at the onset, but must be iteratively co-constructed.
+User-centered design often assumes relatively stable user needs that technology should accommodate \cite{abras2004user, gulliksen2003key, vredenburg2002survey}.
+In contrast, we found that simulation capabilities and policymaker requirements co-evolved, with neither fully specified at the outset (Sec~\ref{subsec:coevolution}).
+In our case, simulations began as simple demonstrations of evacuation patterns, but over time policymakers used them to explore coordinator placement and differentiated protocols.
+At the same time, some simulation-informed ideas were not pursued due to institutional constraints (e.g., law enforcement authority during bomb threats), highlighting that technical possibilities and organizational boundaries must be considered together.
+More broadly, simulation insights were easiest to adopt when the same team that interpreted the results could also change the relevant procedures.
+Adoption became more difficult when changes required coordination across organizational boundaries or shifts in incident command.

-Developers and designers should therefore set a design focus for evolving both simulation capabilities and policy requirements as interdependent targets, rather than treating one as subordinate to the other.
-This means focusing design on decision spaces where adaptation is possible---such as resource allocation, training, or communication---while building flexibility so that both the system and institutional processes can adjust as shared understanding deepens.
-By embedding this principle of interaction into the dual design focus from the outset, simulations can move beyond prototypes to become enduring tools for practice.
+For complex AI systems in institutional contexts, useful design goals cannot be fixed in advance but must be iteratively co-constructed.
+Developers should therefore focus on decision spaces where adaptation is possible—such as training, resource allocation, or communication—while maintaining flexibility for both simulation capabilities and institutional processes to evolve.
+This co-evolution enables simulations to move beyond isolated demonstrations and become sustained tools for policy implementation.